tjhickey724/discrete_math/notes/proofs/wellOrdering.md

 # The Well Ordering Principle
+# and The Fundamental Theorem of Arithmetic

 A very powerful variation of the proof bu contradiction relies on the following statement, called the Well Ordering Principle.